-Planning a vacation to Baton Rouge things to do and see are plentiful!
+If you are planning a vacation to Baton Rouge things to do and see are plentiful, as you'll find out here!

 If you're looking for something that's great fun for your family whist on vacation, below is a few suggestions: